mailcow/mailcow-dockerized-docs/docs/debug-attach_service.md

 ### Connecting to Services

-If you whant to connect to a service / application directly it is always a good idea to `source mailcow.conf` to get all relevant variables into your environment.
+If you want to connect to a service / application directly it is always a good idea to `source mailcow.conf` to get all relevant variables into your environment.

 #### MySQL